khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 name: Using design tokens in code
 ---

-## Pajamas Components
+## Pajamas components

-if you use our pajamas components, you are automatically using our design tokens under the hood. this should be your first port of call when implementing a UI.
+When you use a Pajamas component, you're automatically using design tokens under the hood — this should be your first approach when implementing a UI.

-## CSS Utils
+## CSS utils

-If you need something more custom, or you need to customize a pajamas component, our CSS utils should help you out.
-Since these are powered by tailwind, your IDe should be able to autocomplete and you can see the [documentation](https://gitlab-org.gitlab.io/frontend/tailwind-documentation) for more information.
+If you need something more custom or you need to customize a Pajamas component, CSS utils should help you out.
+Since these are powered by Tailwind, your IDE should be able to autocomplete, see the [documentation](https://gitlab-org.gitlab.io/frontend/tailwind-documentation) for details.

-There are more some utilities that are available right now that we advise against using as they use had-coded color values instead of our design tokens.
-Try to avoid color tokens that reference a color (e.g. `gl-text-green-900` or `gl-bg-white`) and instead use a contextual equivalent e.g. `gl-text-success` or `gl-bg-default`.
+There are more utilities currently available, but we advise against using them as they have hard-coded color values that will not respond to different modes.
+Try to avoid color utilities that directly reference a color (for example, a [constant](/design-tokens#constant-design-tokens) like `gl-text-green-900` or `gl-bg-white`) and instead use a [semantic](/design-tokens#semantic-design-tokens) equivalent (for example, `gl-text-success` or `gl-bg-default`).
 This ensures the colors will update predictably when changing modes.

 ### CSS Utility classes